 Scientists have long believed there is a link between gut bacteria and the brain.
-Within our intestines are germs (metabolites) which serve purposes including keeping our immune systems strong.
-In people with Alzheimer’s disease, the gut bacteria changes to produce harmful cells that affect swelling in the brain.
-The dementia-causing proteins called amyloid-beta and tau increase in the brains of people with this gut-bacteria issue.
+Within our intestines there are metabolites that serve purposes including keeping our immune systems strong.
+In people with Alzheimer’s disease, the gut bacteria changes to produce harmful cells that cause swelling in the brain.
+The dementia-causing proteins called beta-amyloid and tau increase in the brains of people with this associated gut-bacteria issue.

 The drug showed benefits for people with mild-to-moderate Alzheimer’s.
-This means someone in the later stages of dementia probably won’t see a benefit to taking Oligomannate, but people in the earlier and middle stages could see their symptoms lessen.
+This means someone in the later stages of dementia probably won’t see a benefit to Oligomannate, but people in the earlier and middle stages could see their symptoms lessen.
 Click for more information on the stages of dementia.

-The pill available in China is 150 milligrams and costs the equivalent of about $500 for one month’s supply.
-Because the drug is not yet available outside China, an issue like insurance coverage can’t be addressed yet.
-Medicare Part D, which covers prescriptions, and Medicare Advantage, which partners with private insurers and is tailored to specific individuals, can cover the cost of other Alzheimer’s drugs like memantine and cholinesterase inhibitors, so it is possible that if/when Oligomannate becomes available globally, these Medicare programs will cover costs for your loved one to try the new medicine.
+Since the drug is not yet available outside China, there is no potential insurance coverage for Oligomannate.
+Normally one would look to Medicare Part D, which covers prescriptions, and Medicare Advantage, which partners with private insurers and is tailored to specific individuals.
+They can cover the cost of other Alzheimer’s drugs like memantine and cholinesterase inhibitors, so it is possible that if and when Oligomannate gains FDA approval, these Medicare programs will include them as a covered benefit.

-There have not been reported side effects.
-This doesn’t mean the drug is completely safe, but reporting on Oligomannate says side effects were similar to a placebo.
+There are no reported side effects of Oligomannate.
+This doesn’t mean the drug is completely safe, but so far Oligomannate says their side effects are similar to a placebo.
 One of the reasons more trials are required before the drug becomes widely available is that researchers must determine exactly which side effects people will experience if they start taking the drug.
 It’s possible longer-term issues simply haven’t surfaced yet.
-In fact, some skeptics have argued that the clinical trials so far have been too short to evaluate the medium- to long-term effects, including side effects.
+Some skeptics have argued that the clinical trials have been too short to evaluate the long-term effects.

 Is there a supplement alternative to Oligomannate?
 Possibly.
 Brown algae, brown seaweed, and kelp supplements are available to take as pills, drops, or powder to add to food or beverages.
-These are marketed as nutritious and useful in digestion, but the supplement market is notorious for loose regulations.
-Try to purchase supplements from a source you can trust, and have realistic expectations.
+These are marketed as nutritious and useful in digestion, but the supplement market is notorious for loose regulations and lack of enforcement.
+Purchase supplements from a source you can trust, and have realistic expectations.
 Supplements are not pharmaceuticals, so the benefits of taking straight brown seaweed in pill form may not match the drug Oligomannate, even if the drug is made from brown seaweed extract.
+More on dementia supplements.
 More on dementia supplements.